Stock futures rise on vaccine plan, bonds stabilize

 CLICK HERE TO READ MORE ON FOX BUSINESS

-In other trading, U.S. benchmark crude oil rose 6 cents to $59.82 per barrel in electronic trading on the New York Mercantile Exchange.
+In other trading, U.S. benchmark crude oil rose $1.11 to $60.91 per barrel in electronic trading on the New York Mercantile Exchange.
 It lost 89 cents to $59.75 per barrel on Tuesday.
-Brent crude, the international standard, added 5 cents to $62.76 per barrel.
+Brent crude, the international standard, added $1.27 to $63.97 per barrel.

 The Associated Press contributed to this article.